 Ghost takes several assasination jobs getting rid of high-profile slavers that were never done in the previous timeline.
 This causes Gato to get nervous and hire ninja from Kusa to protect him.
-While in Wave the Kusa nin run into Naruto and figure out that he is the son of the fourth Hokage.
-After returning one of the Kusa nin accidentally reveals Naruto's lineage to people from Iwa while drunk.
+While in Wave the Kusa nin run into Naruto and figure out that he is the son of the Fourth Hokage, due to their leader having worked with him during the war.
+After returning said leader accidentally reveals Naruto's lineage to people from Iwa while drunk.
 This results in Kurotsuchi, Onoki, and Roshi being in Konoha during the chunnin exams to see if the rumors are true.
-When they get back Kurotsuchi tells a kill Namikaze faction which results in Han and several other prisoners escaping from Iwa.
+When they get back Kurotsuchi tells a "Kill Namikaze" faction about Naruto which results in Han and several other prisoners escaping from Iwa.
 This then leads to Naruto and company getting attacked on their way home from Moon country.
 As a result of the battle Neji loses his eye and Naruto's status as Namikaze's son and his status as the Kyuubi's container are revealed to everyone.
-How much further the butterfly effect will extend from there is unkown.
+How much further the butterfly effect will extend from there is unknown.

-Butt Monkey: Zabuza.
+Butt Monkey: Zabuza, who is pretty much Scabbard's bitch.
 Ghost (and sometimes Naruto) tend to make themselves into this trope.

 Kiba and Kankuro get a lot of ribbing and bruises for being impulsive and lecherous.
 Kiba also gets a lot of flack over his intelligence and hygiene (or lack thereof).